 A

-Accident means a sudden event that results in a bodily injury and is exact as to time and place of occurrence.
+Accident means a sudden event that results in a bodily injury or dental injury and is exact as to time and place of occurrence.

 Admission means entry into a facility as a registered bed patient according to the rules and regulations of that facility.
 An admission ends when you are discharged, or released, from the facility and you are no longer registered as a bed patient.